What is Universal Credit?

 The Debt Advice Foundation

-If you would like advice on how to manage your finances, follow this link to the website for The Debt Advice Foundation.
+Advice on how to manage your finances.
 This is an impartial charity which offers free debt advice.

 A budgeting loan can help pay for furniture, white goods, support to move, clothes and travel costs